 Introduction

-You can also watch the follow-up panel discussion.
+You can also watch a 2-hour follow-up panel discussion.

 “Being addicted to opiates is like chasing a dragon – you’re constantly seeking that first high.
 But what’s gonna happen if you actually catch it?”